LaurentDeconinck/Prompt-Sauron-s-Eye/README.md

 Thanks your answer.
 Can you make this idea 5 of 5 stars ?

 # Prompt 3 :
-Thank for the feedback.
-Can you now list me all the steps I need to achieve and propose me plan to do it.
+Thank you for the feedback.
+Could you please provide me with a comprehensive list of steps I need to follow in order to achieve my goal, along with a proposed plan for executing these steps?